-The Mid Term grade will be assessed on the basis of a midterm exam due on the first Monday (November 1st) after the mid-term break.
+All students will need to write the midterm exam.
+The Mid Term grade will be assessed on the basis of a midterm exam that will take place in person on November 1st (same time as usual lecture and location TBD).